Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Theoretical framework

-We have specified all the necessary building blocks to construct the diagrams for $J_{5\mu}^j(K,Q)$ and $J_{5}^j(K,Q)$ drawn in Fig.\,\ref{figcurrent}, with the corresponding expressions given in \ref{appcurrentdia}.
-Before we perform numerical computations, it is important to analytically prove the PCAC relation, Eq.\,\eqref{pcacn}. $J^j_{5\mu}(K,Q)$ and $J^j_{5}(K,Q)$ are both a sum of six terms (listed in Fig.\,\ref{figcurrent}):
+We have now specified all the necessary building blocks to construct the diagrams for $J_{5\mu}^j(K,Q)$ and $J_{5}^j(K,Q)$ drawn in Fig.\,\ref{figcurrent}, with the corresponding expressions given in Appendix~\ref{appcurrentdia}.
+We are therefore in a position to analytically verify the PCAC relation, Eq.\,\eqref{pcacn}.
+This is completed in Appendix~\ref{subsecpcac1}.

-each one of which must be considered.
-Note, too, that in this proof we will consider either the neutral ($\tau^3$) or the charged ($\tau^{1\pm i2}$) currents.
-In the isospin-symmetry limit, their flavour coefficients are precisely the same.